Marco90v/Marco90v/README.md

-## Hello, my name is Marco, and I'm a frontend programmer.👨🏻‍💻
+## Hello, my name is Marco, and I'm a frontend programmer.

 I am a professional in the area of web programming, especially in frontend and with knowledge in backend, I have several years of experience in different activities.